-To date, a total of 13 companies will attend the CIIE for the first time this year.
-They include global metals and mining giant Rio Tinto Group, Japanese multinational semiconductor company Renesas Electronics Corp and German logistics services provider Flyflow Germany GmbH.
+At least 13 companies will attend the CIIE for the first time this year, including global metals and mining giant Rio Tinto Group, Japanese multinational semiconductor company Renesas Electronics Corp and German logistics services provider Flyflow Germany GmbH.

-Italy's largest pet food company, Monge &C SpA, will be another first-timer at the CIIE this year.
-As soon as Monge signed cooperation agreements with its Chinese partner in November last year, the Italian company applied to take part in the expo, said Tang Yu, business development director for Monge in the Asia Pacific.
+Italy's largest pet food company, Monge &C SpA, will be another newcomer at the CIIE this year.
+As soon as Monge signed cooperation agreements with its Chinese partner in November last year, the Italian company applied to take part in the expo, said Tang Yu, business development director for Monge in the Asia-Pacific region.

 Monge's products are now available at major online e-commerce platforms such as JD and Alibaba's Tmall.

 As the company aims to enrich its product portfolio in China, participation in the CIIE－a window to the Chinese market－will help to achieve that goal, Tang said, adding, "The CIIE has demonstrated China's unswerving goal of further opening up and its dedication to promoting international trade."

 For the first time this year at the CIIE, a special zone within the business exhibition area will be set up for seed suppliers and artificial intelligence companies.

 Dutch vegetable breeding and seed production company Rijk Zwaan, the fourth-largest of its kind in the world, will be present in the special zone.